bashmills/gevm/CONTRIBUTING.md

-# Godot Engine Version Manager - CONTRIBUTING
+# Godot Engine Version Manager (gevm) - CONTRIBUTING

 Contributions are welcome via pull requests.
 Not really expecting any contributions but this is still nice to have here for personal reference.